M66B/NetGuard/README.md

 NetGuard will crash when the package *com.android.vpndialogs* has been removed or otherwise is unavailable.

-Tethering will not work when NetGuard is enabled due to a bug in Android ([issue](https://github.com/M66B/NetGuard/issues/42)).
+Wi-Fi/USB tethering and Wi-Fi will not work when NetGuard is enabled due to a bug in Android ([issue](https://github.com/M66B/NetGuard/issues/42)).

 Unfortunately it is not possible to workaround any of these Android problems.